fys4220/fys4220.github.io/fys4220-jbook/part-vhdl/vhdl_design_units.md

 name: chip_architecture
 ---
 The architecture describes the functionality of the circuit inside the entity (chip package).
+Image credit: Audrius Meskauskas, distributed under CC BY-SA 3.0, [wikipedia](https://en.wikipedia.org/wiki/7400-series_integrated_circuits#/media/File:TexasInstruments_7400_chip,_view_and_element_placement.jpg).
 ```

+The entity and architecture approach enables the use of hierarchical structure (modularity) and the reuse of previously written code.
+A module is referred to by its inherently simple black box representation rather than by the details of its inside circuitry or functionality.
+The chip analogy works very well for a simple non-hierarchical design, where the entity describes the pins (their name and direction), and the architecture describes the functionality connected to these pins.
+However, for more complex designs, an hierarchical approach may be needed.
+An entity description is therefore not limited to describe the top level interface of a chip, but can also be used to describe the interface of internal modules of a chip or design, not connected directly to the pins of a chip.

 %#!bsummary  Relevant adn supplementary reading